sanjaypanditc/codeinfo/docs/git.rst

 Commands
 --------

- * Keep you local changes and replace it your files with the files uploaded at master branch.

 ``git reset --hard origin/master``
+ * It Keep you local changes and replace it your files with the files uploaded at master branch.

+``git config``
  * Use it to view git config settings.

-``git config``

 ``git checkout HEAD^``